ruthearle/bookmarkManager/README.md

 A user can sign up for a new account, log in or out, and add new links.
 The website is able to show links from the database and filter links by tags.

-The final app can be viewed here: http://ch2ch3-bookmark-manager.herokuapp.com

 Technologies used:
 - Ruby
 - Sinatra